 For the next seven years, he witnessed countless other acts of kindness and respect for elders all across Europe and Asia.
 Jeremy founded Wish of a Lifetime in order to bring that same culture of respect to the United States.

 I have been very fortunate in my own life to have had the ability and the resources to chase every dream that I have ever imagined, and I am honored to start an organization that will help others do the same.

 Jeremy achieved success on the ski slopes as a two-time Olympian and eleven-time World Cup gold medalist, as an All-American Football player for the University of Colorado and later in the NFL, and most recently in the business world as the co-founder and CEO of Integrate.
-He founded Wish of a Lifetime on the premise that senior citizens should be respected, honored, and aided in our society.
+He founded Wish of a Lifetime on the premise that older adults should be respected, honored, and aided in our society.

 In Living Honor of Donna Wheeler